VictorKoffed/Projekt-Android/README.md

 5. Data migration to new device?
 OR add a cloud database firebase?
 6. Check so UX is in English
 7. Archive old beans and brews to remove them from home?
+8. Add some templates for methods and info about them as pictures etc?

 ## 👤 Author